jwaxy/aternosboom/README.md

 ## Usage
 1. Prepare your wordlist (a list of possible passwords).

-2. Befora starting the main (attack) program you should generate a rainbow wordlist using the other small script.
+2. Before starting the main (attack) program you should generate a rainbow wordlist using the other small script.

 ```bash
 $ python rainbow.py your-wordlist.txt
 ```
    A new file called your-wordlist.txt.md5sum will be generated.

 3. Start the main program using your new generated rainbow wordlist.